tobiaswright/tobiaswright.github.io/src/pages/posts/email-to-onenote.md

 ## Email to OneNote

+### nvm, this service has been discontinued starting March 2025

 Every couple of years I ask “re-discover” why I don’t use email to OneNote.
 I’m writing this down to help my future self.

 tl;dr: Email to OneNote works for outlook email, it does not work for gmail.
 Work arounds do work.